nicholaskim7/Reactagram/README.md

 <strong>--Password hashing using bcrypt.</strong><br/>

 <strong>Functionality:</strong><br/>
---Creation of token once user is logged in.
-(Login cannot be bypassed by putting user_id in url.
-If correct cookies are not present direct to login page.)<br/>
+--Creation of token once a user is logged in.
+(Login cannot be bypassed by putting user_id in the url.
+If correct cookies are not present direct to the login page.)<br/>
 --Consistent password hashing when registering new users or updating user credentials.<br/>
---Once user is logged in they are directed to their own profile where they can update profile information, update user credentials, or post pictures to their feed.<br/>
+--Once a user is logged in they are directed to their profile where they can update profile information, update user credentials, or post pictures to their feed.<br/>
---Navbar search feature to search for friend's username. if that user exists in the database redirect to that users public profile.<br/>
+--Navbar search feature to search for friend's username. if that user exists in the database redirect to that user's public profile.<br/>
---No changes can be made to another users public profile and no access to another users credentials.<br/>
+--No changes can be made to another user's public profile and no access to another user's credentials.<br/>
---Logout will clear the cookies.<br/>
+--Logout will clear the current logged in users cookies.<br/>
+--FYP that queries all users' posts together for easy viewing.
+If a user is intrigued by another user's post, the usernames are clickable and direct to that user's public profile.

 <strong>Starting:</strong><br/>
 --In backend npm start server.js<br/>